By Eva Nchogu

 Ministry officials are in the mix because they will give “directives” to certain principals to find space for more students from whose parents they may receive kitu kidogo (kickbacks).
 Some will even revoke suspensions.

 Drug abuse has not been in schools as it is now.
 Sometimes subordinate staff may be puppets to incite unrest to speed the ousting of a “foreign” principal or one that is cutting off the ‘milk’ supply.

 In some instances, principals and board members will underwrite the number of students in their schools to the ministry.
 Who knows where the monies reunited by the other unquoted numbers go to?

 Other schools are extremely understaffed.
 There is a five-stream school that I know of that once had one geography teacher.
 Do the math.
 How many students are idle during those lessons?
 An idle mind…

 Schools with favourable learning and living conditions will not have those problems.
-I promise you the quoted reasons by the students (for strikes and unrests) are just symptoms.
+I promise you the reasons students quote (for strikes and unrests) are just symptoms.
 A scratch.

-Once The living and learning conditions of our students improved in 2017 they have not been on strike.
+Once The living and learning conditions of our students improved (in 2017), they have not been on strike.
 They used to always quote poor diet.
-Right now, they are not even provided with the ten o’clock quarrel like they used to.
-But the quality of their meals is so much better and there is no more congestion.
+The quality of their meals is so much better and there is no more congestion.

 Children are no longer the main clients.
 They are a means to an end.
 “To get me awards and trips as a teacher, to get me a promotion, to put money in my pocket” etc. In such schools, the teacher is so afraid that s/he believes the best option is to teach and go home.